sysgears/grain/docs/latest.markdown

 ###Predefined variables

 Grain provides `SiteConfig.groovy` file for general configuration.
-For specifying configuration in this file, use [ConfigSlurper](http://groovy.codehaus.org/ConfigSlurper) syntax.
+For specifying configuration in this file, use
+<a href="http://docs.groovy-lang.org/latest/html/gapi/groovy/util/ConfigSlurper.html" target="_blank">ConfigSlurper</a>
+syntax.
 When working with `SiteConfig.groovy`, you may use a set of pre-defined variables.
 These variables are:

 `site` - access point to website resources and configuration